 With cosmic powers, a background as a fighter pilot, a high-profile movie, and that crucial Avengers membership, she's everything great about superheroes wrapped up in one sleek package.

 It's no wonder the next phase of the Marvel Cinematic Universe will likely put Carol front and center, as one of the pillars of the most popular superhero brand in the world.

 The themes of the classic story Captain Marvel: Higher, Further, Faster (opens in new tab) which redefined Carol's career and brought her into the role of Captain Marvel were adapted to the MCU Captain Marvel (opens in new tab) film and even lent its title as the film's tagline.

 Interested in more?
 Read all of the best Captain Marvel stories available.

 To some, She-Hulk is the ultimate expression of feminine power.
 She's indestructible, super-strong, and without inhibition – all of this with the mind of a high-powered attorney wrapped inside those unparalleled green muscles.

 And while she may seem like a typical spin-off character (obviously riffing on her somewhat more famous cousin Bruce Banner), She-Hulk takes the concept of a gamma-irradiated hero to a totally different level, embracing her alter ego and living life to the fullest.

-In some ways, She-Hulk also broke other boundaries – her John Byrne-penned ongoing series introduced an indestructible, fourth-wall-breaking hero with a sense of humor years before Deadpool grew a similar schtick.
+In some ways, She-Hulk also broke other boundaries – her original Sensational She-Hulk (opens in new tab) ongoing series introduced an indestructible, fourth-wall-breaking hero with a sense of humor years before Deadpool grew a similar schtick.

 She-Hulk was Deadpool before there even was a Deadpool.